rdvnnl/kotlin-web-site/docs/topics/properties.md

 ### Backing fields

-In Kotlin, backing fields are used by accessors to hold the value of a property in memory.
+In Kotlin, accessors use backing fields to hold the property's value in memory.
 Backing fields are useful when you want to add extra logic to your getter and setter without causing an infinite loop.
 Or if you want to trigger an additional action when a property is modified.